 Westpac Travel Insurance Policy Benefits

 Cancelled Travel and Accommodation Expense: Benefit provided for accommodation and travel expenses if you have been cancel them due to unforeseen reasons.
 To qualify for this benefit you must have already paid for accommodation or transport and be unable to recover the monies.
 You can expect unlimited cover for a reasonable amount.

-The policy also covers the travel agent’s cancellation fee up to $1,000 or 10%, depending on which amount is the lesser.
+The policy also covers the travel agent’s cancellation fee up to $1,500.

 If you buy the airline ticket using frequent flyer points and lose the points due to cancellation, the policy will pay an equivalent amount in cash.

-Overseas Medical and Dental Expenses: During your overseas trip, if you fall ill or sustain an injury, cover will be provided for reasonable medical expenses incurred.
-You may also receive cover for dental expenses incurred overseas.
+Overseas Medical and Dental Expenses: During your overseas trip, if you fall ill or sustain an injury, cover will be provided for reasonable medical expenses incurred, including $1,000 toward dental expenses.
 The policy will pay a reasonable amount for travel and accommodation of another person, so that he or she can travel to where you are and stay with you in the location or accompany you home.

 Additional Transport and Accommodation Expenses: If you fall ill or suffer an injury which does not allow you to complete your journey, the policy will pay you a reasonable amount as additional transport and accommodation expenses.
 It will pay for your return journey home if an unexpected death, sickness, injury or illness occurs in your family.

 In the event that you pass away during your journey, the insurance will pay up to $25,000 to your estate for overseas cremation or burial or to have your remains brought home.